-The distribution of intensity among the bonds of on electronic bond system varies greatly from one molecules to other and from one bond system to another of the some molecule.
+Franck Condon Principle: The distribution of intensity among the bonds of on electronic bond system varies greatly from one molecule to other and from one bond system to another of some molecule.

 Let us take three molecules O, CO, I2 molecules:

-- In the specturm of CO the intensity of bonds along the progessional first increase rapidly to a maximum and the gradually decreases.
+- For the specturm of CO, the intensity of bonds along the progessional first increase rapidly to a maximum and the gradually decreases.

-- In case of I2 molecules a long progression is observed the intensity rises gradually and the maximum reaches at very high value sometimes in the continumm.
+- In the case of I2 molecules, a long progression is observed the intensity rises gradually and the maximum reaches at very high value sometimes in the continumm.

 An electronic transition in a molecules takes place so rapidly compared to the vibrational motion of the nuclie that the instanteneous inter-nuclear distance and the velocity of the nucleus can be considered remaining unchanged during the electronic transition.